 \end{compactitem}

-Although $\mathbb{O}$ persists the full content of $L$ (and maintains its full state in the memory), she is unable to directly modify $L$ while remaining undetected since all modifications of $L$ must be done through $\mathbb{E}$.
-In detail, upon receiving enough transactions from clients, $\mathbb{E}$ executes received transactions by its virtual machine (VM) and updates $L$ accordingly.
+Although $\mathbb{O}$ persists the full content of $L$, she is unable to directly modify $L$ while remaining undetected since all modifications of $L$ must be made through $\mathbb{E}$.
+In detail, upon receiving enough transactions from clients, $\mathbb{E}$ executes received transactions by its virtual machine (VM) and updates $L$.
 While updating $L$, $\mathbb{E}$ leverages the incremental proofs of the history tree to ensure integrity and consistency with the past versions of $L$.

-The enclave $\mathbb{E}$ in our approach stores the last produced header ($hdr_{last}$) and the current root hash of the history tree of $L$ (i.e., $LRoot$), which enables $\mathbb{E}$ to make extensions of $L$ that are consistent with $L$'s history and at the same time avoiding dishonest $\mathbb{O}$ to tamper with $L$.
+$\mathbb{E}$ in our approach stores the last produced header ($hdr_{last}$) and the current root hash of the history tree of $L$ (i.e., $LRoot$), which enables $\mathbb{E}$ to make extensions of $L$ that are consistent with $L$'s history and at the same time avoiding dishonest $\mathbb{O}$ to tamper with $L$.
 Although state-fullness of $\mathbb{E}$ might be seen as a limitation in the case of a failed enclave, we show how to deal with this situation and provide a procedure that publicly replaces a failed enclave using $\mathbb{S}$ (see \autoref{sec:failed-enclave}).